paypaldev/PayPal-JavaScript-FullStack-3Ds-Advanced-Checkout-Sample/README.md

 ```

 Complete the steps in Get started to get the following sandbox account information from the Developer Dashboard:
-- Sandbox client ID and secret of [a REST app](https://www.paypal.com/signin?returnUri=https%3A%2F%2Fdeveloper.paypal.com%2Fdeveloper%2Fapplications&_ga=1.252581760.841672670.1664266268).
+- Sandbox client ID and the secret of [a REST app](https://www.paypal.com/signin?returnUri=https%3A%2F%2Fdeveloper.paypal.com%2Fdeveloper%2Fapplications&_ga=1.252581760.841672670.1664266268).
 - Access token to use the PayPal REST API server.

 ![paypal developer credentials](env.png)

-Now, run the follwing command in your terminal:
+Now, run the following command in your terminal:

-`npm runs start`
+`npm run start`

 and navigate in your browser to: `http://localhost:8888/`.

 ## PayPal Developer Community
-The PayPal Developer community helps you build your career, while also improving PayPal products and the developer experience.
+The PayPal Developer community helps you build your career while improving your products and the developer experience.
 You’ll be able to contribute code and documentation, meet new people and learn from the open-source community.

 * Website: [developer.paypal.com](https://developer.paypal.com)
 * Twitter: [@paypaldev](https://twitter.com/paypaldev)